ugurakkurt/eventAnalyse/README.md

 # EventAnalyser
 Event analyser is a RestAPI written in Golang.
-It is an analyze tool that can be used for storing and analyzing some specified type data using MySQL database technology.
+It is an analyzer tool that can be used for storing and analyzing some specif type of data using MySQL database technology.
-If you have some data for requests of specific users using specific apps and if you want to analyze your response time per app in this data, then you can use this app by storing your data toa JSON file as event definitions that composes of userIDs, ApiIds and response time info.
+If you have some data of requests of specific users using specific apps and if you want to analyze the response times for each of these defined apps for the request of users, then you can use this app by storing your data in a JSON file as event definitions that is in userID,ApiId and responseTime(unix timestamp) format.

 Installation: